 - Moving trucks and vans — Like semi-trucks, moving trucks and vans are used to carry goods from one place to another.
 This means a moving truck or van is considered a commercial vehicle for insurance purposes.

-Liability in a Company Vehicle Accident
+Liability in an Austin Company Vehicle Accident

 In personal injury cases, an employer can be held liable for the actions of an employee driving a company vehicle under a legal doctrine known as vicarious liability.
 This applies to any situation in which an employee’s negligent or careless actions end up injuring someone else.